AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/review-proofs-dpv/destop-proofing-viewer.md

 For more information about the capabilities of the various proofing viewers,&nbsp;see [Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview](../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md)

-### Desktop Proofing Viewer vs. Legacy proofing viewer
+### Desktop Proofing Viewer vs. Legacy proofing viewer {#desktop-proofing-viewer-vs-legacy-proofing-viewer}

 You might not have access to the Legacy proofing viewer because it is supported by Flash, which has been deprecated in most environments.